 When working with styrofoam, it is important to understand that some glues and adhesives can damage the integrity of a styrofoam structure or outright melt it while others may not stick well at all and be ineffective.

 The best glues that will work well in bonding styrofoam structures are usually made for use on polystyrene.
 These so-called styroglues are great for a wide range of styrofoam and polystyrene uses, as they will not melt the surface of the medium but are strong enough to create a viable bond.
+They are excellent at bonding polystyrene plates together.

 Due to its reviews and general high-quality nature, the Uhu Por Styrofoam Glue deserves the title of top glue for styrofoam.